mrisher/smtp-sts/spec.md

 Understanding the details of step 4 is critical to understanding the behavior of the system as a whole.

-Remember that each policy has an expiration time (which may be long, on the order of months) and a validation method.
+Remember that each policy has an expiration time (which SHOULD be long, on the order of days or months) and a validation method.
 With these two mechanisms and the procedure specified in step 4, recipients who publish a policy have, in effect, a means of updating a cached policy at arbitrary intervals, without the risks (of a man-in-the-middle attack) they would incur if they were to shorten the policy expiration time.

 # Appendix 1: Validation Pseudocode